bolshchikov-public/protractor-best-practices/README.md

 where `shardTestFiles` specifies whether sharding is enabled and `maxInstances` specified the number of browser instances.

 #### Params Object
-**Problem**: you have several general variables that are shared to between different tests.
+**Problem**: You have several general variables that are shared to between different tests.
 In case one of them changes, we don't wanna go over all tests and update the value.

 **Solution**: `params` object can be used exactly for that.
 Set user login and password for authentication,
 ```js